MythTip: Building a Debt Snowball

 A debt snowball works the same way.
 You start with a small seed payment (which I call the snowball) that you use to pay off your debts early.
 The snowball grows and picks up momentum as time goes by until, before you know it, your debts are being paid off faster than you could ever have imagined.

-1. List all your debts.
-Include the balance, interest rate, and minimum payment
+- List all your debts.
+Include the balance, interest rate, and minimum payment.

-3. Choose a debt to pay off first.
+- Choose a debt to pay off first.
+Pay the minimum payment on all the other debts.
 Use your small snowball money to start paying down that debt until it is paid off completely.

-4. Take the money that you used to pay towards your first debt, ADD IT TO YOUR SNOWBALL, then use the new, improved snowball as extra payments on the next debt.
+- Take the minimum payment for the paid off debt and ADD IT TO YOUR SNOWBALL.
+Then use the new, improved, snowball as extra payments on the next debt.

 There are many different ways to decide how to execute your debt snowball plan.
-These techniques are outlined below.
+The basic techniques are outlined below.

 There is no universally right way to snowball.
 The best method will depend on your exact situation.
 These calculations are not particularly easy to perform.
 But that’s okay, because web developer Randy Merrill has created a powerful new web based snowball calculator that you can use to set up your own debt snowball.
 It’ll even let you choose your snowball technique and show you which works best.
 Check it out today!